-After some wrestling with my natural inclination to not spend stupid amounts of money on things that nobody notices, I decided that I was going to have to buy some Wolfords, the granddaddy of all posh stocking stockers.
+Suppressing my natural inclination to not spend stupid amounts of money on things that nobody notices, I decided that I was going to have to buy some Wolfords, the granddaddy of all posh stocking stockers.
 The prices are eye-watering, and they’re almost never in the sale.
-A pair will set you back anywhere between £14 for a really lightweight pair of basics and £120 for some ludicrously extravagant limited edition stockings.
+A pair will set you back anywhere between £14 for some lightweight basics and £120 for some ludicrously extravagant limited edition stockings.
 Generally, I find you can never go wrong with a really smashing pair of black opaques, so I chose a pair of Velvet De Luxe 66 Deniers.
-When they arrived I found them to be surprisingly un-silky, which I was pretty miffed about.
+When they arrived I found them to be disappointingly un-silky.
 Slipping into my old purple Aristocs feels like my legs are being folded into the sweet embrace of a freshly shaved unicorn, or something, so I sort of expected a pair that cost nearly a tenner more to feel even better.
 But they didn’t.
 They felt like pre-wash supermarket tights.

 But the proof of the pudding is in the washing machine, because let’s face it, nobody can really be faffed to fanny around washing things in sinks with soap crystals.
 Ignoring every brain cell that was screaming at me to heed the very strict instructions and not put them in the machine, I put the Wolfords on a 40 degree wash with the rest of my laundry.
 And here’s the thing.
 They were perfect when they came out.
 And again the next time.
 And the next.
 No bobbles, no ladders, no crotch-around-the-knees issue.
 After every wash the thread was completely uniform.
 No blotchiness or puckering, no saggy old lady ankles.
 And that, after years of supermarket-bought opaques, is a bloody miracle.